Funding opportunity

 Aim

-Through this funding opportunity, we aim to enable the metamaterials community in delivering impact, though the design and development of 3D metamaterials at the nanoscale.
+This funding opportunity aims to enable the metamaterials community in delivering impact through the design and development of 3D metamaterials at the nanoscale.
 The proposed programme of work should support and underpin technologies and systems that address critical national and global approaches to environmental sustainability.

 For this funding opportunity, we define ‘3D nano-scaled metamaterials’ as materials with an engineered three dimensional (3D), submicron-structure that imparts properties markedly different from the properties of the bulk constituents.